JoshCheek/seeing_is_believing/Readme.md

 * How about if begin/rescue/end was able to record the result on the rescue section
 * What about recording the result of a line inside of a string interpolation, e.g. "a#{\n1\n}b" could record line 2 is 1 and line 3 is "a\n1\nb"
-* Add a flag to allow you to just get the results so that it can be easily used without a Ruby runtime (difficult in that its unclear how to separate line output from stdout, stderr, exit status, exceptions, etc. Maybe just serialize the result as JSON?)
 * Be able to clean an invalid file (used to be able to do this, but parser can't identify comments in an invalid file the way that I'm currently using it, cuke is still there, marked as @not-implemented)
 * If given a file with a unicode character, but not set unicode, inform the user